code-inbox/mitosis-packager/packages/mitosis-packager/README.md

 - `mitosis-packager/frameworks/<framework>/vite.bundle.mts` - This is where you configure your Vite bundler.
 You can add plugins, configure the output directory, etc. This is also where you configure the framework-specific Vite plugins (e.g. `vite-plugin-solid-js`).

 The same smoke tests (i.e. those found in `mitosis-packager/template/cypress/test.cy.ts`) will run for all frameworks, so if all tests pass, you can be confident that your newly-added framework is successfully supported.

+## Inspiration

+Some of the scripts in this project were forked from the `create-react-app` project, and modified to suit our needs.